hamhamtrain/hamhamtrain/README.md

   I'm not very good w/ words so if I say/do anything that upsets u or makes u uncomfy pls lmk

+  you may take inspo from my skins just dont outright copy em

   I have many, many interests (ask me about em if ur curious!)

   some of my interests include: